4 Things You Should Consider Before Starting Retail Digital Transformation

 Digital operating model:

 Once you have found your digital transformation partner the next step is to create a digital operating model that suits the needs of the enterprise.
-Retailers need to find a common operating model that aligns all the major functional areas of the organization.
-Investing in digital technologies such as connected devices, sensors, and AI will give the organization an opportunity to revolutionize operation & functions that are crucial to the success of the business.
+Retailers need to find a common operating model that aligns with all the major functional areas of the organization.
+Investing in digital technologies such as connected devices, sensors, and AI will allow the organization to revolutionize operations & functions that are crucial to the success of the business.

-Case in point one of Sonata’s customer, a leading activewear brand operating in Australia and the US was struggling with legacy systems that were not scalable and did not support multi-country operations and localization.
+Case in point, one of Sonata’s customers, a leading activewear brand operating in Australia and the US was struggling with legacy systems that were not scalable and did not support multi-country operations and localization.
 Sonata’s unique Platformation™ approach helped the customer by creating a platform that streamlined their business operation to increase productivity.
-This platform now provides a base to grow organically and in-organically across geographies.
-The retailer has now seamless integration between 7 countries- US, Australia, NZ, China, Hong Kong, Singapore, & Netherlands that supports multi-channel presence with country specific localization and complying with statutory requirements.
+This platform now provides a base to grow organically and inorganically across geographies.
+The retailer has now seamless integration between 7 countries- the US, Australia, NZ, China, Hong Kong, Singapore, & Netherlands that supports multi-channel presence with country-specific localization and complying with statutory requirements.

 At Sonata, we understand the core principles of retail and the emerging trends of digital transformation.
 Sonata Connected Retail specializes in developing platforms and frameworks to help you go to the next level of your digital transformation.
 Reach out to us right away, and we'll show you the way.